Sanzida-Arusha/CSE471--System-Analysis-Design/README.md

 # CSE471--System-Analysis-Design
 A system design

-24/7 Medeicine Supply System.Using Use Case Diagram , Activity Diagram , State Machine Diagram & many more the system process has been explained .
+24/7 Medeicine Supply System.Using :
+1.Use Case Diagram
+2.Activity Diagram
+3.Sequence Diagram
+4.State Machine Diagram
+5.Data Flow Diagram : //Context Diagram , //Level 1 Diagram
+6. Windows Navigation Diagram

+Using this diagram how the system will work has been explained in the project.